-On most systems the file /etc/rcS.d/S30rootusr.sh is a hard link to the file /etc/rootusr.
+On most systems, the /etc/rcs.d/s30rootusr.sh file is a hard link to the /etc/rootusr file.

 • For a Solaris 1.x environment, edit the file /etc/rc.local to add the following line immediately before the ifconfig command that initializes the interface nf<inst>.
 If you are changing the MAC address of more than one interface, you should add one declaration for each interface.